 The days when sock drawers were filled with nothing but white tube socks are over.
 Second that for mountains of plain black dress socks.
-Whether it’s bold colors, striking patterns, or novelty repeats, the standard for men’s socks has shifted in a big way and men everywhere have taken note.
+Whether it’s bold colors, striking patterns, or novelty repeats, the standard for men’s socks has shifted in a big way.

 The necktie is no longer the sultan of sartorial flair.
-Now men start from their toes and work their way up — so kick your feet up and discover how to wear men’s socks the right way.
+Men now start from their toes and work their way up — so kick your feet up and discover how to wear men’s socks the right way.

 Types of Men’s Socks